malmstein/github-asana-action/README.md

 **required** The action to be performed.
 Possible values are
 * `create-asana-issue-task` to create a task based on the Github Issue
-* `notify-pr-reviewed` to add a comment to the Asana task when the PR has been reviewed
+* `notify-pr-approved` to add a comment to the Asana task when the PR has been approved
 * `notify-pr-merged` to complete the Asana task when a PR has been merged
 * `check-pr-membership` checks the PR sender membership in the organisation that owns the repo
 * `add-asana-comment` adds a comment to the Asana task with the link to the Pull Request